Claudiu-Meiu/Weather-App/README.md

 ## Firebase

 This project uses Firebase for authentication and access to realtime database.
+`src/environments/environment.ts` and `src/environments/environment.development.ts` are committed with placeholder values.

-To use this features, you will need to create a Firebase account.
-After creating your account, replace the details in the environment files located in the `src/environments/` directory with your Firebase configuration data.
+To use these features, create a Firebase account and project, then replace the placeholder values in both files with your own Firebase configuration.

+> **⚠️ Warning:** Both environment files are tracked by Git.
+After adding your real Firebase credentials, be careful not to commit them — double-check `git status` and `git diff` before committing, or your credentials will be pushed to a public repository.

 ## Acknowledgments